 We realize projects in art, architecture and construction - from small wonders to monumental eye-openers.
 HA-CO carbon architecture.

-Especially in the field of architecture, we have often been able to convince with our ability to produce unique components even in large dimensions.
-Our components made of carbon and glass fibers convince with their lightness, appearance and stability.
+Especially in the field of architecture, we have often been able to prove our ability to produce unique components even in large dimensions.
+Our components made of carbon and glass fibers not only impress with their lightness, but also with their appealing appearance and surprising stability.

-We are happy to realize your project - from modern architecture, half-timbering, shading, to art installations - we are there for you.
+We would be happy to realize your project - whether modern architecture, half-timbering, shading or art installations - we are there for you.

 Material: CFRP, Artist: Prof. Rita McBride